Road construction and maintenance projects

 U.S. 30 ramps at U.S. 68 and Ohio 37 in Hancock County, and County Road 330 in Wyandot County will be closed for pavement repairs and resurfacing.
 Work is being performed by Kokosing Construction, Mansfield.
 The ramps will be affected according to the following schedule:

-•All ramps at the County Road 330 interchange closed August 25 for seven days.
+All ramps at the County Road 330 interchange closed August 25 for seven days.
+The ramps are expected to reopen to traffic before the beginning of the week.

 Interstate 75 between Perrysburg and County Road 99 north of Findlay will have the following restrictions through the fall during reconstruction and widening: